tmontague3/CS178_Project1/README.md

 ## Project #1 Check Point

 The project is connecting the code to a Database.
 At the moment we are using professor Moore database.
 The code runs by connecting to the Professor RDS.
 The project is going to connect to dabase.
 The dependencies are pip install, pymysql, flask, mysql connector, python.
+We are using the world database.